WORKSHOP · TOOLS & EXPERIMENTS

 What It Is Not

 The Cockpit is not a CMS.
-It does not have an edit history, a delete function, or a draft mode beyond a local buffer.
+It does not have an edit history for status updates, a delete function, or a draft mode beyond a local buffer.
 It publishes and that is all.
 Every status update is permanent and public the moment it is transmitted.

 That is a feature, not a limitation.
-It encourages writing things worth saying.
+It encourages writing things worth saying — and the rest encourages doing things worth tracking.

 The Cockpit is one part of a three-way publishing pipeline.
 Status updates can also be posted via a bash script run locally from the command line.
 Both methods end up in the same place: a Markdown file in the Jekyll collection, committed and pushed, live on the site.